-- Fuel lines used with handheld small SI, engines installed in cold-weather equipment (as defined in 40 Code of Federal Regulations (CFR) 1054.80) must meet the standards for FPA cold-weather fuel lines - b In the 2012-2015 MY, certifying equipment manufacturers may generate or use emission credits for averaging to show compliance but not for banking or trading. - A two-year useful life period applies for fuel tanks of fuel caps certified to meet permeation emission standards in 2013 and earlier MY for small SI and marine SI. - dThe small SI engine classes are determined by engine:

-Any engines certified to non-handheld emission standards in 40 CFR 1054.105 may be used in either handheld or non-handheld equipment.
+- Fuel lines used with handheld small SL engines installed in cold-weather equipment (as defined in 40 Code of Federal Regulations (CFR) 1054.80) must meet the standards for EPA cold-weather fuel lines. - ^b In the 2012-2015 MY, certifying equipment manufacturers may generate or use emission credits for averaging to show compliance but not for banking or trading. - ^c A two-year useful life period applies for fuel tanks of fuel caps certified to meet permeation emission standards in 2013 and earlier MY for small SI and marine SI. - ^d The small SI engine classes are determined by engine: - Any engines certified to non-handheld emission standards in 40 CFR 1054.105 may be used in either handheld or non-handheld equipment.
 Engines greater than 80 cc certified to the handheld emission standards in 40 CFR 1054.103 may not be used in non-handheld equipment.
-Engines less than or equal to 80 cc are considered handheld engines, but may be installed in either handheld or non-handheld equipment.

-- Non-handheld fuel line permeation requirements begin 01 Jan 09 - f Small SI fuel tanks and fuels lines that are installed in equipment certified to meet the optional diurnal emission standards under 40 CER 1060 105(e) do not have to meet these permeation standards. - Or 2.5 grams per square meter per day if testing performed at 40°C.
+Engines less than or equal to 80 cc are considered handheld engines, but may be installed in either handheld or non-handheld equipment. - ° Non-handheld fuel line permeation requirements begin 01 Jan 09. - 1 Small SI fuel tanks and fuels lines that are installed in equipment certified to meet the optional diurnal emission standards under 40 CFR 1060.105(e) do not have to meet these permeation standards. - ° Or 2.5 grams per square meter per day if testing performed at 40°C.

-- h For handheld equipment, these requirements apply starting in the 2010 MV, except that they apply starting in the 2011 MY for structurally integrated nylon fuel tanks, in the 2012 MY for handheld equipment using non-handheld engines, and in the 2013 MY for all small-volume emission families.
-Some handheld fuel tanks have to comply in 01 Jan 09 with a two-year useful life (40 CFR 90.129(a)).
-For non-handheld equipment using engines at or below 80 cc, these requirements apply starting in the 2012 MY. - Running loss requirements apply to non-handheld Small SI engines and equipment that are not used in wintertime equipment. - I Non-handheld equipment may optionally be certified to the diurnal emission standards in 40 CER 1060 105(e), in which case the fuel line and fuel tank permeation standards do not apply - \ These requirements apply starting in the 2013 MY for small-volume families that are not used in cold-weather equipment.
+- ^h For handheid equipment, these requirements apply starting in the 2010 MV, except that they apply starting in the 2011 MY for structurally integrated nylon fuel tanks, in the 2012 MY for handheid equipment using non-handheid engines, and in the 2013 MV for all small-volume emission families.
+Some handheid fuel tanks have to comply in 01 Jan 09 with a two-year useful life (40 CFR 90.129(a)).
+For non-handheid equipment using engines at or below 80 cc, these requirements apply starting in the 2012 MY. - i Running loss requirements apply to non-handheld Small SI engines and equipment that are not used in wintertime equipment. - J Non-handheld equipment may optionally be certified to the diurnal emission standards in 40 CFR 1060.105(e), in which case the fuel line and fuel tank permeation standards do not apply. - ^k These requirements apply starting in the 2013 MY for small-volume families that are not used in cold-weather equipment.